tiroxuki0/morphic/docs/CONFIGURATION.md

    - **Project URL**: Settings → API → Project URL
    - **Anon Key**: Settings → API → Project API keys → anon/public

-With authentication enabled, users will need to sign up/login to use Morphic, and each user will have isolated chat history.
+With authentication enabled, users will need to sign up/login to use Darin, and each user will have isolated chat history.

 ## Search Providers